chocobearz/reversi/README.md

 The "plays" plots above use a log time scale and are the total time it takes for the AI to choose a move and update the board, we want to keep this under 5 seconds for smooth game play.
+From these plots we can see that not only is Julia faster than Python, but the speed decreases at a slower rate as the playouts increase.

 <p align="center">
 <img src="pmc_playout_plot.JPG" alt="MCTSPlot">